Żarnowiec, Silesian Voivodeship

 Żarnowiec is a village in Zawiercie County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Żarnowiec.
-It lies approximately 32 km east of Zawiercie and 67 km north-east of the regional capital Katowice.
-Even though the village now belongs to Silesian Voivodeship, it has never been part of Silesia.
-Until 1975, it was administratively tied with Lesser Poland's cities of Kraków and Kielce.
+Even though the village now belongs to Silesian Voivodeship, it is part of the historical region of Lesser Poland.

 Location

 Żarnowiec lies in northeastern corner of Silesian Voivodeship, on the Pilica River, among the hills of the Kraków-Częstochowa Upland.
-The distance to Zawiercie is 30 km, to Kraków 50 km, and to Katowice - 70 km.
 The village belongs to Lesser Poland.

 History

+Medieval period

-The village was first mentioned in the Chronicle of Gallus Anonymus, who wrote that near Żarnowiec, Prince Władysław I Herman met with his sons Zbigniew of Poland and Bolesław III Wrymouth.
+The village was first mentioned in the Chronicle of Gallus Anonymus, who wrote that near Żarnowiec, Duke Władysław I Herman met with his sons Zbigniew of Poland and Bolesław III Wrymouth.
 Most probably this meeting took place in 1098.
 Originally, Żarnowiec was located in the area of today's village of Łany Wielkie.
 Some time between 1326 and 1340, the town was moved 3 kilometers north along the Pilica River, where it has remained.
 The previous location of Żarnowiec was in 1388 renamed as Old Żarnowiec.
 In 1388 the name was changed to Łany, and in 1529 to Łany Wielkie.